Chart Color Schemes

 Golden Plains - North is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Dwelling structure in Golden Plains - North, as evaluated at the latest Census, comprised 99.2% houses and 0.8% other dwellings.
-In comparison, Non-Metro Vic.'s dwelling structure was 93.8% houses and 6.2% other dwellings.
-Home ownership in Golden Plains - North was 44.8%, with the remainder of dwellings either mortgaged (48.9%) or rented (6.3%).
-The median monthly mortgage repayment in the area was $1,387, compared to Non-Metro Vic.'s average of $1,127.
-The median weekly rent figure was recorded at $250 in Golden Plains - North, compared to Non-Metro Vic.'s $230.
-Nationally, mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Golden Plains - North's dwelling structure, as per the latest Census, consisted of 99.2% houses and 0.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasts with Non-Metro Vic.'s figures of 93.8% houses and 6.2% other dwellings.
+Home ownership in Golden Plains - North stood at 44.8%, with mortgaged dwellings at 48.9% and rented ones at 6.3%.
+The median monthly mortgage repayment was $1,387, higher than Non-Metro Vic.'s average of $1,127.
+The median weekly rent figure in the area was $250, compared to Non-Metro Vic.'s $230.
+Nationally, Golden Plains - North's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing